ServiceWeaver/weaver/website/docs.md

 Here's an explanation of the code:

-- `root.Listener(...)` returns a network listener, similar to [`net.Listen`][net_listen].
+- `app.Listener(...)` returns a network listener, similar to [`net.Listen`][net_listen].
 With Service Weaver, listeners are named.
 In this case, we name the listener `"hello"`.
 A `weaver.ListenerOptions` configures the listener.
 Here, we specify that the listener should listen on address `localhost:12345`.
 - `http.HandleFunc(...)` registers an HTTP handler for the `/hello?name=<name>`
-  endpoint that returns a reversed greeting by calling the `reverser.Reverse` method.
+  endpoint that returns a reversed greeting by calling the `Reverser.Reverse` method.
 - `http.Serve(lis, nil)` runs the HTTP server on the provided listener.